bldevries/curvedpy/readme.md

 If you find curvedpy usefull and use it in your projects, please give me credit by mentioning this repo!

 ## Installation
-Just install from pip from this in your preferred environment:
+Just install from pip from this in your preferred environment.
+I need to upload a new version to pypi, for now install directly from github:
+<b> pip install git+https://github.com/bldevries/curvedpy</b>

+I will fix things so that this will give you the proper version again:
 <i>pip install curvedpy</i>

-The dependencies are few, most notably it uses <a href="https://www.sympy.org/en/index.html" target="_blank">sympy</a>.
+The dependencies are few, most notably it uses <a href="https://www.sympy.org/en/index.html" target="_blank">sympy</a>, numpy, scipy and pillow.

 ## Tutorials
 For the basics on how to use the package, see this [notebook](https://github.com/bldevries/curvedpy/blob/main/tutorials/Tutorial_1_calc_geodesic.ipynb)